microsoft/Windows-DevRel/Tutorials/winui-local-ai/3-build-ui.md

 1. Open `MainWindow.xaml.cs`
     1. if you do not see the file, click on the arrow next to `MainWindow.xaml`
-1. Add to the imports:
+1. Add to the imports, located at the top of the file:

 ```c#
 using PoemGenerator.Pages;